Monteseu/Mbox/README.md

 =============
 The reference resolution is 9:16.
 Anyway you can play however you want.
 The levels are made in prefabs, and they are composed of Paths and Virtual Cameras.
 Each path can be easily modified and every camera is pre-rigged and activated by a trigger.
+Scaling and making new levels is pretty easy.
+Only the current level is stored as persistence on PlayerPrefs.
+The GameManager is a singleton that can be accesed from everywhere.
+The FxManager (sadly lacking a pooling sys) is meant to take care of every particle.

 There are to very similar levels.
 You can skip/Go back and restart the level with the keys "N", "B" and "R".

 This is a quick pre-Analysis I made from the reference before starting.